Muslim conquests in the Indian subcontinent: Regional sultanates

-The founders of these sultanates were all of different origins; Rinchan Bhoti was a Buddhist prince from Ladakh, Hasan Kaithali was a Sayyid native of Kaithal, Zafar Khan, a Turco-Afghan adventurer, was born in Ghazni, Jam Unar was a local warlord from the Samma tribe, Ilyas Khan emerged as a Turco-Persian officer from Sistan, Malik Ahmad was from Khurasan and claimed Arab descent, Malik Sarwar was a Siddi eunuch, Zafar Khan belonged to a Kalal family of vintners, Dilawar Khan was a Turco-Afghan officer from Ghor, Sambhar Pal was a Hindu prince from the Khanzada Rajput dynasty, while Rai Sahra was the chief of the Langah clan.
+The founders of these sultanates were all of different origins; Rinchan was a Buddhist prince from Ladakh, Hasan Kaithali was a Sayyid native of Kaithal, Zafar Khan, a Turco-Afghan adventurer, was born in Ghazni, Jam Unar was a local warlord from the Samma tribe, Ilyas Khan emerged as a Turco-Persian officer from Sistan, Malik Ahmad was from Khurasan and claimed Arab descent, Malik Sarwar was a Siddi eunuch, Zafar Khan belonged to a Kalal family of vintners, Dilawar Khan was a Turco-Afghan officer from Ghor, Sambhar Pal was a Hindu prince from the Khanzada Rajput dynasty, while Rai Sahra was the chief of the Langah clan.

 Deccan sultanates

 Map of five Deccan Sultanates before Battle of Talikota.

-The term of Deccan Sultanates was used for five Muslim dynasties that ruled several late medieval Indian kingdoms, namely Bijapur Sultanate, Golkonda Sultanate, Ahmadnagar Sultanate, Bidar Sultanate, and Berar Sultanate in South India.
+The term Deccan sultanates is used for five Muslim dynasties that ruled several late medieval Indian kingdoms, namely Bijapur Sultanate, Golkonda Sultanate, Ahmadnagar Sultanate, Bidar Sultanate, and Berar Sultanate in South India.
 The Deccan Sultanates ruled the Deccan Plateau between the Krishna River and the Vindhya Range.
 These sultanates became independent during the separation of the Bahmani Sultanate, another Muslim empire.

 Victory of Deccan Sultanates in Battle of Talikota.

-The ruling families of all these five sultanates were of diverse origin; the Qutb Shahi dynasty of Golconda Sultanate was of Turkmen origin, the Barid Shahi dynasty of Bidar Sultanate being founded by a Turkic slave, the Adil Shahi dynasty of Bijapur Sultanate was founded by a Georgian slave while Nizam Shahi dynasty of Ahmadnagar Sultanate and Imad Shahi dynasty of Berar Sultanate were of Hindu lineage (Ahmadnagar being Brahmin and Berar being Kanarese).
+The ruling families of all these five sultanates were of diverse origin; the Qutb Shahi dynasty of Golconda was of Turkmen origin, the Barid Shahi dynasty of Bidar being founded by a Turkic slave, the Adil Shahi dynasty of Bijapur was founded by a Georgian slave while Nizam Shahi dynasty of Ahmadnagar and Imad Shahi dynasty of Berar Sultanate were of Marathi and Kannada lineages, respectively.